urah001/waterBookingSystem/documentation.md

 the login doesnt work well
 fix it , turns out the implementation of the php is wrong

-converting from a : `web based food ordering system` to a `web based water booking and management system`

 # SQL
 `sql queries to add missing tables `